hmcts/ops-runbooks/Certificates/managed.md

 # Managed certificates

-Microsoft documentation for managed certs are [here](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-custom-domain-https#option-1-default-use-a-certificate-managed-by-front-door).
+Microsoft documentation for managed certs are specific to each product, here's the [FrontDoor documentation](https://docs.microsoft.com/en-us/azure/frontdoor/front-door-custom-domain-https#option-1-default-use-a-certificate-managed-by-front-door).

 #### When to use Managed Certificates
-Apps which require one or more of the following will not be suitable for LetsEncrypt and should instead use managed certs:
-- need to be passed to a another supplier
+If you are using one of the following services:
 - Frontdoor
 - CDN
 - App Service